 This light is part of the vehicle's emission control on-board diagnostic system.
 If this light is on while the engine is running, a malfunction has been detected and the vehicle may require service.
 The light should come on to show that it is working when the ignition is in Service Mode.
-See Ignition Positions run smoothly.
-This could lead to costly repairs that might not be covered by the vehicle warranty.
+See Ignition Positions ⇔ 199.